Seintian/post-office/app/docs/reports/design_report.md

 ## Logging Strategy

 The project implements a comprehensive logging system built around the `log.c` library, extended by a custom `logger` API to support the specific needs of a multi-process environment.
-A key design choice is the use of **separated logging processes** to prevent log corruption and centralize log handling.
+A key design choice is the use of **asynchronous logging threads** to prevent blocking the main simulation loops.

 The system is initialized in each process via the `init_logger` macro, which configures the log level, file paths, and cleanup options.
 Log messages are formatted to include a timestamp, process ID (PID), log level, and source file location, providing essential context for debugging.
 The `logger` API abstracts file handling, using `flock` for atomic operations, and provides flags like `LOGGER_QUIET` to control console output and `CLEANUP_LOGS` to manage log rotation.